-A sensational martini bar with lava lamps and a rotation of live music acts covering jazz, blues, soul, reggae and world music to set your feet in motion on the dance floor.

-Ottario Est • Map L1 • Dis. access
+A sensational martini bar with lava lamps and a rotation of live music acts covering jazz. blues, soul, reggae and world music to set your feet in motion on the dance floor. @ 151 rue Ontario Est • Map L1 • Dis. access